lwoluke/usd-automated-testing/README.md

 ```
 Opened USD file Successfully.

-[PASS] Validate Geometry: All geometry prims are valid.
+[PASS] Validate Geometry: No geometry found in the scene, but that's not required.
-[PASS] Validate Shader: All shaders in the scene are valid.
+[PASS] Validate Shaders: No shaders found in the scene, but that's acceptable.
-[PASS] Validate Layer Structure: Layer stack is valid.
+[PASS] Validate Layer Structure: Layer stack and all references are valid.
+[PASS] Validate Variants: No variants found in the scene.
+That's acceptable.

 Summary:
-  Passed: 3
+  Passed: 4
   Failed: 0

 Congratulations, all tests were successful!

 ```
----

-## Future Development Ideas
-Ideas include:
-- Allow users to run specific tests (e.g., --only-geometry, --skip-shaders) for greater flexibility.
-- Save validation results to a text or JSON file for easier sharing and review.
-- Expand to support additional evaluation types, such as asset hierarchy validation or custom plugin integrations.
-- Add more test files to handle edge cases, ensuring robustness against unusual or invalid USD configurations.

 ---

 ## Contributing